Harley Race: American Wrestling Association (1963–1971, 1976, 1984–1986, 1990)

 In the AWA, Race and Hennig branded themselves as "Handsome" Harley Race (which was actually a moniker given to him by fans in Japan) and "Pretty Boy" Larry Hennig, portraying a cocky heel (villain) tag team with a penchant for breaking the rules to win matches.
 They quickly became top contenders, and in January 1965, they defeated Dick the Bruiser and the Crusher in the sold-out Minneapolis Auditorium to win the AWA World Tag Team Championship.
 Clips from the match aired on WCCO TV.

 Two weeks after winning the titles, Race was involved in an altercation at The Chestnut Tree, a restaurant in Minneapolis, Minnesota.
 After Race confronted a man who was harassing a woman in the restaurant, knocking him unconscious, the man's friend, John Morton, stabbed Race in the back.
 Race was hospitalized and Morton was arrested.

 Race and Hennig were designated to feud with the Bruiser and Crusher and other top teams for the next several years, and were given three title reigns.
 Verne Gagne, in particular, was promoted as a hated rival of the team, partnering with several other wrestlers in matches, against Race and Hennig during their AWA run.
 In October 1967, Gagne was credited with "breaking" one of Hennig's legs, thus giving him some much needed time off from the ring.
 Race (as the storyline went) was allowed to choose a new partner and retain the AWA World Tag Team Championship.
 Race's choice was Chris Markoff, but the duo was defeated in their first title defense match against the team of Pat O'Connor and Wilbur Snyder in November 1967.
 For the next several months, Race teamed with Hard Boiled Haggerty (Don Stansauk) who over the years presented Gagne with some of his greatest matches.
 Together, Race and Haggerty often were cast against Gagne and "Cowboy" Bill Watts.
 In March 1968, after Hennig's return to the ring, he and Race were back together, though the two never again won the AWA World Tag Team Championship.
-Despite his tag team success, Race left the AWA after several years at the top of the division to pursue a singles career in the National Wrestling Alliance (NWA).
+Despite his tag team success, Race left the AWA in 1971 after several years at the top of the division to pursue a singles career in the National Wrestling Alliance (NWA).

+Made a one-night return to the AWA in 1976 when he had a draw against Bob Backlund.

 Race returned to the AWA in 1984 to wrestle Curt Hennig.
 The confrontation was fueled by Larry Hennig confronting his former tag team partner at the end of the match.
 Race also wrestled former AWA World Heavyweight Champion Rick Martel as part of WrestleRock in April 1986.

 Toward the end of his in-ring career, he returned to the AWA, most notably cast against Larry Zbyszko for an AWA World Heavyweight Championship match in August 1990, which was featured as the main event of an AWA broadcast on ESPN making it the final AWA television taping.
 The match ended in a double countout.
 AWA folded after the match.